NPA Theory of Personality types

-The NPA personality test is available online in six languages (link above).
+The NPA personality test is available online in English and other languages (link above).
 If you think that you would like to take the test, it is better to do so before reading the caricature descriptions on this site.

 We invite you to post comments or questions on our Message Board.
 No registration or password is required, and, of course, you can remain completely anonymous.

 Important Note & Disclaimer: